James-H007/Brrr/API_Routes.md

 ### Edit a Blog

 Updates and returns an existing Blog.
+The user can edit the avatar, banner, description, and title.

 - Require Authentication: true
 - Require proper authorization: Blog must belong to the current user